Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 In this case, after this action, we link `LastEncSym->Next` with CM(1) <1> and at the same time set CM(0) as its child.

 During the execution of `while (--StackPtr != ContextStack)`, we continue building contexts and linking them between themselves.
 When we reach the first element of the `ContextStack` array, the condition will not be satisfied, and we break from the loop.
-As I understand it, this always be the case for CM(N) context in order to have ability to link them together.
+As I understand it, this will always be the case for CM(N) context in order to have the ability to link them together.

 For the next symbol 1[2]1212212, we do everything by analogy.
 Only now `LastEncSym` points to the symbol ‘2’ in CM(0), so I skip this step and move on to show how the context tree will look like at the next symbol 12[1]212212.

 ![](/assets/img/post/etr-enc-5/table3.png)

-This time, after symbol was encoded, we already had a parent context for `LastEncSym`, so we perform:
+This time, after the symbol was encoded, we already had a parent context for `LastEncSym`, so we perform:

 ```
 ContextAt = MinContext = LastEncSym->Next;
 ```

 That’s why we don’t need to create CM(1) \<1\>.
 For the newly created CM(2) \<21\>, we set it as the child context.
-Now, we are at CM(1) \<1\> and our next symbol 121[2]12212.
+Now, we are at CM(1) \<1\> and our next symbol is 121[2]12212.

 ![](/assets/img/post/etr-enc-5/table4.png)

-We’ve successfully encoded symbol and moved to CM(2) \<12\>.
+We’ve successfully encoded the symbol and moved to CM(2) \<12\>.
 As before, we link the context, so for the future CM(3) \<212\>, we set CM(2) \<12\> as a child.
 The next symbol is 1212[1]2212, and we again encode it successfully.

 ![](/assets/img/post/etr-enc-5/table5.png)